-Certain of the Company's long-term leases (land and billboard) provide for presently known scheduled rent increases over the remaining terms (29 to 134 years).
-The Company follows GAAP in accounting for leases by recognizing leasing revenue on the straight-line basis over the terms of the leases; however, the Company does not report as revenue that portion of such straight-line rentals which management is unable to conclude is realizable (collectible) due to the magnitude of the remaining lease payments to be collected, the length of the lease terms and other related uncertainties.
+Certain of the Company's long-term leases (land and billboard) provide for presently known scheduled rent increases over the remaining terms (28 to 132 years).
+The Company follows GAAP in accounting for leases whereby revenue is recognized on straight-line basis over the terms of the leases when management is able to conclude that all remaining lease payments are collectible.
+To date, management has recognized revenue on a contractual basis as it has been unable to conclude that the remaining lease payments are realizable (collectible) due to the magnitude of the remaining lease payments to be collected, the length of the lease terms and other related uncertainties.